RediSearch/RediSearch/DESIGN.md

 3. **Exact Intersect Iterators** - same as above, but yielding results only if the intersection is an exact phrase. i.e. `hello NEAR world`
 4. **Union Iterators** - combining two or more iterators, and yielding a union of their hits. i.e. `hello OR world`

-These are combined based on the query.
+These are combined based on the query as an execution plan that is evaluated lazily.
 For example:

 ```
 hello ==> read("hello")